Jays ready to be underestimated in 2019 | Globalnews.ca

 “There’s so many intangibles that Russ brought,” Pillar said. “(When) we were doing well, he just motivated us to keep going.
 When things slid, he would just sit in the front of the bus and just, very confidently, believe in this team.
 He made people believe we were playoff team before we even got there.”

-Added Blue Jays manager Charlie Montoyo: “We got a good group here.
-We’re going to miss Russell.
-He was very good here.
-But the leadership that we got right now with Clayton Richard, Kendrys Morales, and Justin Smoak is pretty good.”

 This year, Toronto trot out a pitching rotation with Marcus Stroman and Aaron Sanchez returning as familiar faces.
 Newcomers Matt Shoemaker, Clayton Richard, and rookie Trent Thornton will round it out.
-Out in the field, veterans like Smoak, Morales, and Pillar will be counted on to pick up the slack.
+Out in the field, veterans like Smoak and Pillar will be counted on to pick up the slack.

 However, most eyes will be on Vladimir Guerrero Jr., the leader of the Blue Jays impending youth movement.
 Rookie studs Bo Bichette and Cavan Biggio have also impressed during spring training, but the hype train is full steam ahead on Guerrero, the team’s No. 1 prospect.